Please see help pages for details of British Junior Head Gasket Sets -NOW AVALIABLE.

 1962 saw the commencement of prototype replacements, designated the Gem 800.
 Over the next two years, the project was developed extensivley, however Howard came to the conclusion that they were far too expensive to produce so they sold off the machines cheaply.
 Production figures are a little unclear but 20-50 units has been suggested.
 Today survivors are very rare, probably only single figures left!

 The series V was offered from number G47067, most had an improved 360 degree crank version of the twin cylinder, but some were specified with the water cooled Sachs Diesel engine.

 At number G2541825 the petrol engine was replaced with a Kohler K301T engine and from number G2571945 the diesel was replaced with a Hatz diesel.

 In the late 1970's the final drive was altered to give a higher top speed and a Super Version was added to the range with beefed up rotor covers and a higher capacity petrol or diesel engine.

 In 1985 Howard went into recervership, and Dowdeswell purchased the rights to the Gem and the 352(an updated version of the Howard 350), but somebody else had allready bought the Gem name so it was redesignated the Dowdeswell 650.
-Production ceased sometime in the mid 1990's due to Vibration and noise regulations tightening up and with the number of units sold each year a redesign wasnt cost effective.
+Production ceased in 1997 due to Vibration and noise regulations tightening up and with the number of units sold each year a redesign wasnt cost effective.

 The Gem was offered in 18",20",24", and 30" rotor width, allthough the 18" option was dropped in the 1950's.
 A range of attachments were offered including; a soil shreader, furrower, pto pulley, cutter bar,etc.